upbound/docs/content/all-spaces/self-hosted-spaces/attach-detach.md

 - an existing Upbound [organization]({{<ref "accounts/identity-management/organizations.md">}}) in Upbound SaaS.
 - the `up` CLI installed and logged into your organization
 - `kubectl` installed with the kubecontext of your self-hosted Space cluster.
+- A `token.json` license, provided by your Upbound account representative

 Create a new `UPBOUND_SPACE_NAME`.
 If you don't create a name, `up` automatically generates one for you: